kjgcoop/very-rough-wekan-from-zk/readme.md

 - Logging would be cool.
 - I didn't test for what would happen if you have two cards with the same name in the same list.
 Maybe bad things.
 - In Zenkit you can choose whether you can apply multiple tags from the same batch to a card.
 If there's more than one stage attached to the card, this script will alert you that it needs manual intervention.
 It will not save the weird data.
-- Zenkit has a bunch of properties not supported by Wekan's creation API :(
+- Zenkit has a bunch of properties not supported by Wekan's creation API.
 - Wekan's add API has a bunch of properties not in use with incoming ZK data - ignore them.
 - I didn't see a way to import tag color into Wekan.
-- There is a WekanComment class, but I don't remember ever putting it to use.
+- There is a WekanComment class, but I don't remember ever getting it working.
+It's entirely possible I did and forgot.
 - Wekan's checklist item creation API is incomplete, therefore this script's ability to import checklists is incomplete.
 I don't remember the exact problem, just that there was one.
 I want to say there's no way to add list items.

 # Legalese